ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 [^5]: I'm simplifying a little bit here: a branch just has to start from a commit.
 You can walk backward through your history to any given point and start a new branch there.
 However, for the sake of simplicity in this tutorial, just assume that a branch starts from another branch.
 Personally, I start branches from the heads of other branches like 95% of the time.

 [^6]: If you're using GitHub, this will take the form of a *pull request*.

+[^7]: "Versions" and "branches" are roughly equivalent here.
+Git will use the term "branch"; if you come across it in some of the Git documentation, you can usualy just read it as "version".

+[^8]: Eagle-eyed readers might note that there is now a folder called `.git` in the file that wasn't there before.
+That folder is where Git stores all the versions of your files, along with some information that helps it do its job efficiently.
+You don't need to worry so much about what's in there.

+[^9]: Roll back: Just a fancy way to say "undo".